lessuselesss/nixos-config/README.md

  # nixos-config
 nixOS/nix-darwin(macOS) Flakes

-setup_script.sh will attempt to run all of the below, otherwise you can go through each step manually.
+setup_script.sh will attempt to run all of the below, otherwise you can go through each step manually, otherwise in the macOS terminal run:
+`chmod +x setup_script.sh`

 # Steps
 ___